What do we do?

 engine.

-KS4 Chemistry courses also include some practical Chemistry,
+KS4 Chemistry Activity Days also include some practical Chemistry,

 relating to the minerals occurring in the Ecton ore body.

-School visits from KS2 onwards can be arranged for general interest with
+School Activities for KS2 pupils upwards can be arranged for general interest with

 the opportunity to undertake Science/Geology-based activities or with an